alafia18/netflix_sql_project/README.md

 FROM RankedRatings
 WHERE rank = 1;
 ```
+- **Objective:** Identify the most frequently occurring rating for each type of content.
 ### 3.List All Movies Released in a Specific Year (e.g., 2020)
 ```sql
 SELECT *
 FROM netflix
 WHERE release_year = 2020;
 ```
+- **Objective:** Retrieve all movies released in a specific year.
 ### 4. Find the Top 5 Countries with the Most Content on Netflix
 ```sql
 SELECT *